 ACC further acknowledges that they are aware and assisted Northpointe with the application's selections to Dane County's Fair Tenant Selection Criteria and have attached the Tenant Selection Plan for the property.
 We also are aware of Northpointe's commitment to Dane County's Tenancy Addendum as part of their funding application.
 We have reviewed specifics of the addendum and will include these requirements as part of our lease documents and house rules.
-Many of the criteria are already part of our standards an or are also required for the City of Madison's Affordable Fund that this project received.
+Many of the criteria are already part of our standards.